Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 A third innovation marks the seedless vascular plants.
 Accompanying the prominence of the sporophyte and the development of vascular tissue, the appearance of true leaves improved their photosynthetic efficiency.
 Leaves capture more sunlight with their increased surface area by employing more chloroplasts to trap light energy and convert it to chemical energy, which is then used to fix atmospheric carbon dioxide into carbohydrates.
 The carbohydrates are exported to the rest of the plant by the conductive cells of phloem tissue.

 The existence of two types of leaf morphology—microphylls and megaphylls—suggests that leaves evolved independently in several groups of plants.
 Microphylls ("little leaves") are small and have a simple vascular system.
-The first microphylls in the fossil record can be dated to 350 million years ago in the late Silurian.
+The first microphylls in the fossil record can be dated to 350 million years ago in the Carboniferous era.
 A single unbranched vein—a bundle of vascular tissue made of xylem and phloem—runs through the center of the leaf.
 Microphylls may have originated from the flattening of lateral branches, or from sporangia that lost their reproductive capabilities.
 Microphylls are seen in club mosses.
 Microphylls probably preceded the development of megaphylls ("big leaves"), which are larger leaves with a pattern of multiple veins.
 Megaphylls most likely appeared independently several times during the course of evolution.
 Their complex networks of veins suggest that several branches may have combined into a flattened organ, with the gaps between the branches being filled with photosynthetic tissue.
 Megaphylls are seen in ferns and more derived vascular plants.

 In addition to photosynthesis, leaves play another role in the life of the plants.
 Pine cones, mature fronds of ferns, and flowers are all sporophylls—leaves that were modified structurally to bear sporangia.
 In conifers, the commonly named pine cones, strobili are cone-like structures that contain sporangia.